paweljakubas/j-random-matrices/chapters/algebra.md

 [Solution to exercise 12](#solution-to-exercise-12)

-The exercise 12 is of great importance as it elucidates one of the powerful strategies that we will use later to show that our assumptions are valid or confirm the mathematical relations.
+The exercise 12 is of great importance as it elucidates one of the possible powerful strategies that we will use later to show that our assumptions are valid or to confirm experimentally the mathematical relations.
 Basically the strategy bogs down to repeating million or so times the toss, utilizing the randomness of number generation, proper counting of the resultant observations, correct aggregation of them and drawing the proper conclusion.
 It is great asset of J that such massive experiments are up for grabs for us.
 Moreover, we will encounter numerous situations that the simulation act not just as a proxy for lemma or theorem or just some finding, which is very reassuring, but sometimes is the only quick way to get to the result as analytical solution